The University of Nicosia Medical School, the largest in Cyprus, offers a 6-Year MD degree programme designed for high school leavers.

 |International student guarantee (one-off/refundable payment)

-*Please note that the above visa fees may be subject to change
+*Please note that the above fees may be subject to change.

-Scholarships of up to 20% based on demonstrated financial need are available to help eligible students partially fund their studies.
+Our Medical School has established a scholarship fund that is designed to assist students in partially funding their studies.
+Scholarships will be awarded based on demonstrated financial need and can cover up to 20% of tuition costs per year.
 Students from certain countries may be entitled to financial support from their home governments – our admissions team can advise further.